Review-LensAi/reviewlens/README.md

 -   `crates/cli`: A thin wrapper around the `engine` that provides a command-line interface.
 -   `reviewer.toml`: The configuration file for defining project rules, LLM providers, and other settings.

+## Supported Diff Formats

+The engine uses the [`patch`](https://crates.io/crates/patch) crate to parse diffs in the unified format.
+It understands standard text diffs, file renames, binary file changes, and multiple hunks within a single file.

 ---

 *This project was bootstrapped by an AI agent.*